J. L. Kaul: Early life and education

+Work

 In the mid-sixties, Kaul moved to Delhi with a view to do something for the rehabilitation of blind people.
 In Delhi, he set up the Training and Rehabilitation Centre for the Blind in 1967, and served as its secretary.
 With the organization to support, he played an active role is the establishment of the National Federation of the Blind, reported to be the first national level self-help organization for the blind in India, and was its founding secretary.
 He continued in the post until 1978 when he turned his attention to the setting up of an organization on a larger scale.

 In 1980, Kaul founded the All India Confederation of the Blind (AICB), an NGO operating out of a small rented office with a capital of ₹ 300.
 The organization, over the years, has grown into a nationwide institution, with own campus and branches across the country, becoming the largest braille production centre in the country.
 AICB caters to the braille requirement of 10 states in India, with regard to their college and school textbooks.
 The organization also runs a science laboratory and a resource centre, providing opportunities to visually impaired people to have facilities on a par with sighted students.

 AICB, under the guidance of Kaul, operates a modern school in Gurgaon for blind children.
 Its activities include: